matheusrosendo/SupplyChainLab/README.md

 ## How to deploy and run on ganache
 * Start ganache
 * Take first Ganache account private keys and import an account in metamask using it
-* Run truffle tests: `truffle test --network ganache`
+* In main folder run truffle tests: `truffle test --network ganache`
 * Migrate smart contracts to Ganache: `truffle migrate --reset --network ganache`
 * In client folder: `npm start`